Learning Sparse Low-Precision Neural Networks With Learnable Regularization: Regularization for Low-precision DNNs

-In this section, we present the regularizers that are utilized to learn the quantized DNNs of low-precision weights and activations.
+In this section, we present the regularizers that are utilized to learn pruned and quantized DNNs of low-precision weights and activations.
 We first define the quantization function.
 Given the number of bits, i.e., bit-width~$n$, the quantization function yields

-where $x$ is the input and $\delta$ is the scaling factor; the rounding and clipping functions satisfy
+where $x$ is the input and $\delta$ is the scaling factor; we let

 where $\lfloor x \rfloor$ is the largest integer smaller than or equal to $x$.
 For ReLU activation, the ReLU output is always non-negative, and thus we use the unsigned quantization function given by

 for $n\geq1$, where $\clip_n^+(x)=\min(\max(x,0),2^n-1)$.